The original, independent guide to Lisbon

 An organised tour is a great way to discover Lisbon.
 We have worked with Getyourguide.com for the last six years and some of their best tours of Lisbon include:

-• The Torre de Vasco da Gama (before the construction of the hotel) styled as a ship's mast and crow’s nest
+• The Torre de Vasco da Gama, styled like a ship's mast and crow’s nest.
+The hotel which was constructed later makes this less obvious

 • The exploding water volcano towers (no idea of the connection to the oceans, but entertaining)